 A variable topic in a foreign language, literature, or culture other than French or Spanish such as Italian, Japanese, German, Arabic or Chinese.
 Specific title listed in course schedule.
 Repeatable for a maximum of 15 credits if topics are substantially different.
-Variable.

-MDFL 290 Selected Topics in Foreign Language &
+MDFL 290 Selected Topics in Foreign Language & Literature

 A variable topic in a foreign language, literature, or culture other than French or Spanish such as Italian, Japanese, German, Arabic or Chinese more advanced than MDFL 190.

-such as Italian, Japanese, German, Arabic or Chinese more advanced than MDFL 190.
 Specific title listed in course schedule.
 Repeatable for a maximum of 15 credits if topics are substantially different.
 Variable.

-MDFL 390 Selected Topics in Foreign Language & Literature
+MDFL 390 Selected Topics in Foreign Language &